diskoverdata/diskover-docs/source_files/user_basic_search_manual_queries.md

 #### Golden Rules of Searching

-1. Expand your results using, by using the [wildcards](#wildcards) for example.
+1. Expand your results using, by using [wildcards](#wildcards) for example.
-1. Only add a criterion or a few criteria at a time and continiously validate your results.
+1. Only add a criterion or a few criteria at a time and continuously validate your results.
 1. Readjust your query as needed.

 The list of possible search queries and syntax is exhaustive, therefore only the basics of manual searches will be explained in this chapter.